lzspangler/brms-documents/docs/business_central_continuous_integration.md

 administrator would checkout the project, create master, release and working branches and then push back to Business Central.

-Development is still done on working branches, and work is not done directly on release or master branches in Business Central.
+Development is still done on working branches, and commits are not made directly to release or master branches in Business Central.

 Developers run non-Business Central tests on their own local checkouts, and squash commits when done working on a feature.

-The working branches are pushed back to Business Central, and an administrator or lead pulls.
+The working branches are pushed back to Business Central, and an administrator or lead fetches.
 Code review and merge are done by admin/lead on their own checkouts.
 Updated release branches are pushed back to Business Central.

 In Business Central, and administrator can open the project, switch to the release branch,